nol-alb/guthman-drum-machine/README.md

 ### Guthman Fair - Your Friend The Drum Machine

 A drum machine that is also a homie.
-Designed and developed to create an interactive demo of my thesis research into rhythm similarity and complexity metrics used to create the syllabus of an intelligent rhythm tutoring system.
+Designed and developed to create an interactive demo of my thesis research.
+The rhythm similarity and complexity metrics that were explored can be leveraged to build an intuitive drum jam machine.

 ## The UI